reynn/jenkins-workflows/markdown/GIT.md

 ### commit

 > Commit and push changes within your pipeline.
 Generally should be used for generated documentation changes.
-Use at risk.
+Use at your own risk.

 | Name        | Type    | Default                                | Description                                                             |
 |:------------|:--------|:---------------------------------------|:------------------------------------------------------------------------|